Antoine Morlot

-Antoine Morlot (/fr/; 5 May 1766 - 23 March 1809) was a French division commander during the French Revolutionary Wars and Napoleonic Wars.
+Antoine Morlot (/mɔːrˈloʊ/ mor-LOH, /fr/; 5 May 1766 - 23 March 1809) was a French division commander during the French Revolutionary Wars and Napoleonic Wars.
 After almost eight years of service in the French Royal Army, he became an officer in a local volunteer battalion during the French Revolution.
 In 1792 he fought with distinction at Thionville and other actions, earning a promotion to general officer in 1793.
 He was notable for his participation at the Battle of Kaiserslautern where he led a brigade.
 After another promotion he became a general of division in the Army of the Moselle.
 In 1794 he led his troops at Arlon, Lambusart, Fleurus and Aldenhoven.

 In 1796, while Morlot's soldiers were garrisoning Aachen and its district, he was involved in a dispute with a government official and suspended from command.
 Restored to service, he thereafter held posts in the interior or was inactive for many years.
 In 1808 when Emperor Napoleon invaded Spain in the Peninsular War, Morlot was given a division of recruits.
 He led these soldiers at the Battle of Tudela that year and the Second Siege of Zaragoza in 1809, dying of a fever contracted during the siege.
 His surname is one of the names inscribed under the Arc de Triomphe.
 He is buried at the cimetière du Père-Lachaise.